-Molecular genetics of inherited, neurodegenerative disorders, especially Huntington disease.
-Investigations of genetic and cellular factors influencing the pathological mechanism and disease progression.
+The main research areas of Nørremølle Group is Molecular genetics of inherited, neurodegenerative disorders, especially Huntington disease and investigations of genetic and cellular factors influencing the pathological mechanism and disease progression.

 In another line of research, we analyze the DNA sequence of the huntingtin gene region in Danish patients with Huntington disease, looking for DNA variants that modify the disease onset or progression.
 The rationale is that genes carrying these variants represent possible targets for treatment: modifying the modifiers.